bjpop/gurita/README.md

 hatch hist --cols passengers -- flights.csv
 ```

-In general, each type of plot accepts optional arguments that control its behaviour.
+Each type of plot accepts optional arguments that control its behaviour.
 Some of these are common across all plot types, and some are limited to specific plot types.

 Help messages for each plot type can be requested with `-h` or `--help` after the plot type.
 For example, to get specific help about histogram plots, use: